What awards does New Horizons for Women Trust administer?

 Other Awards or Specific Purpose awards

-New Horizons for Women Trust administers a variety of awards that promote the Trust’s objectives.
-Some examples of these awards are the Zonta Cub of South Auckland Trades Award which is made available for a woman who lives in South Auckland and who is under the age of 35 and enrolled in a programme of study that will prepare her for an apprenticeship in a trades field.
+New Horizons for Women Trust: Hine Kahukura administers a variety of awards that promote the Trust’s objectives.
+Some examples of these awards are the Refugee Study awards for a women who has lived experience of being a refugee.
 Another example of this type of specific purpose award is the Sonja Davies Peace Award that is available to a woman, or a group led by a woman, who are developing an initiative that will help create a more peaceful world at home, school, workplace or the community.

 Endowment of a named award in perpetuity